ErpNetDocs/tech/advanced/string-interpolation/escape-sequences.md

 _How do you put a "new line" in a single input field?_

-If you can't thing of it now, how about this:
+If you can't think of it now, how about this:

 `\r\n`